Common JSON Errors and How to Fix Them Instantly

 "items": [

-] // Missing closing brace for the object
+{"id": 1, "name": "Item A" // Missing closing brace for this object

 }